 Even with the simplest form of patch working, squares pieced together need to be cut accurately.
 Yes, you can use scissors and a ruler, but you’ll waste a lot of time trying to get the fabric pieces to line up properly.
 If the pieces aren’t lined up properly the top of your quilt won’t turn out like you’d hoped.
 Using a rotary cutter with a quilting ruler is advised, you can use scissors but you’ll lose the accuracy.

 Which quilting ruler do I need?

 The six million dollar question!
 There is a huge amount to choose from, sizes shapes and makes.
-For a beginner I would recommend starting with the basic 4 x 12inch like this Omnigrip 6-Inch-by-24-Inch Non-Slip Quilter’s Ruler and add to your collection as you progress.
+For a beginner I would recommend starting with the basic 21/2 x 8 inch like this and add to your collection as you progress.
 For very small piecework you can buy 1 x 6 inch ruler.
 To avoid your fabric slipping when under the ruler look for a non-slip quilting ruler, most manufacturers offer a non-slip version.
 Using a non-slip cutting mat also helps the common problem quilters have of fabric slipping.

 It can become expensive if you’re on a limited budget so it’s important to look after your quilting rulers.
 Don’t use harsh detergents when cleaning, you want the line measurements to stay clear so the ruler serves you for a long time!